 If you are experiencing abusive behaviour, it is important to remember that the abuse is not your fault, that domestic abuse is against the law, and that you don't have to deal with this on your own because there is a lot support available.

 If you, or someone you know, are at risk due to government advice to stay at home, there are various sources which can provide help.

-- Please see Queen Mary Report and Support page for a comprehensive list of support available for individuals at risk of relationship or familial abuse and/or domestic violence here.
+Refer to Queen Mary's Report and Support page for a comprehensive list of support available for individuals at risk of relationship or familial abuse and/or domestic violence.

 We are currently living through unprecedented times, which may cause some distress, anxiety and uncertainty.
 It is well established that for many that live with anxiety, a common characteristic is that of having an inability to tolerate uncertainty.

 The current situation with coronavirus has clearly created a lot of uncertainty which might be difficult for those with pre-existing anxiety conditions to manage and as well as for those who have not suffered with anxiety in the past.